rafaelrpinto/health-db/README.md

 ### geo_facilities

 This key indexes all the facilities by it's coordinates allowing geospatial queries by the facilitie's id.
-Ex: we are looking for all facilities within 5 km radius of a neighborhood in Rio de Janeiro:
+Ex: we are looking for 10 facilities within 5 km radius of a neighborhood in Rio de Janeiro:

 ```shell